manoontje/sphinxtest/README.md

 - Water, traversable for drones but not cars?
 - add_multiple_objects location, colour, for all
 - auto refresh screen on new run

+# possible improvements
+- enable a multi-tick movement animation in the visualization for slow movements.
+Now it is just a couple ticks of waiting, and then in 1 tick the animation/movement.